 Born in Washington DC to a Navy family, Lieutenant Colonel Addison’s hometown is Mansfield, Ohio.
 Lieutenant Colonel Addison attended Ashland University and was graduated with a Bachelor of Music Education from The Ohio State University.
 He continued his education with graduate work at both West Texas State University and East Carolina University, earning a Master of Music.
 Lieutenant Colonel Addison was a student of Craig Kirchoff, Deborah Chodacki, Robert Spring, James Pyne, and Elizabeth Pastor.
 Prior to enlisting in the United States Army, Lieutenant Colonel Addison was a public school music teacher for seven years in his adopted home state of North Carolina.
 In 1995, he joined the United States Army as a clarinet player and was assigned to the 399th Army Band at Fort Leonard Wood, Missouri.
 While at Fort Leonard Wood, he was selected as an Army Band Officer.
 In 1998, he completed Officer Candidate School at Fort Benning, Georgia.

-Chief Warrant Officer 2 Charles A. Doswell IV was assigned to the United States Military Academy Band at West Point, New York, as the Associate Bandmaster on 14 August 2018.
-Originally from Norman, Oklahoma, Mr. Doswell graduated from the University of Oklahoma in 1998 with a Bachelor of Music in Trombone Performance.
-He then attended Indiana University pursuing a Master or Music in Trombone Performance.
+Chief Warrant Officer 2 Charles A. Doswell IV was assigned to the United States Military Academy Band at West Point, New York, as the Associate Bandmaster in August 2018.
+Originally from Norman, Oklahoma, Mr. Doswell graduated from the University of Oklahoma in 1998 with a Bachelor of Music in trombone performance.
+He then attended Indiana University pursuing a Master of Music in trombone performance.

 He enlisted in the Army in 2002 as a trombone player and served in a variety of enlisted assignments to include 1st Cavalry Division Band, Fort Hood, Texas; the USAREUR Band and Chorus, Heidelberg Germany; and the Directorate of Training and Doctrine at the U.S. Army School of Music, Virginia Beach, Virginia.